pcon/wcpss_status/README.md

 # Wake County Public School System (WCPSS) API

 This repo provides an API for the WCPSS calendar.
-It is built nightly at 12:05 AM (0005) Eastern Time or whenever the repository is updated.
+It is built nightly at 01:05 AM (0105) Eastern Time or whenever the repository is updated.
+I pushed the time an hour later to not have to worry about DST changes.
+If you need better granularity, either run it yourself or look at using one of the other forward looking endpoints.

 ## Available Endpoints